 The reason behind my aversion is that writers who do this are taking something essential away from the reader.
 The star of dialogue is the dialogue itself.
 Holding the reader’s hand through each snippet of dialogue says to me that you don’t quite trust yourself to communicate the scene in a way that the reader gets it.

 Scene is one of the magic places in a manuscript where characters can be on display, speaking to one another, acting toward one another, and otherwise demonstrating themselves and their relationships.
-It’s the ultimate voyeur’s paradise (calling the reader a voyeur here).
+Writing dialogue in fiction that works is the ultimate voyeur’s paradise (calling the reader a voyeur here).
 Whenever you tell, instead of show, you take away the reader’s power to interpret and appreciate character.
+(Follow the link for more info on show, don’t tell if you need to brush up on this elusive concept.)

-The first example, above, is there because it’s redundant.
+The first example of writing dialogue in fiction, above, is there because it’s redundant.
 You would not believe how many writers do this.
 If a character says “I’m so excited!” then it can stand alone, with no further explanation.
 I’d be a wealthy woman if I had $5 for every time I saw:

 “I’m sorry,” she apologized.